Shuffle extensions

 These integrations will typically entail third party services connecting to Shuffle with inbound Webhooks as triggers in a workflow.

-Shuffle added Single Signon (SAML) from version 0.9.16 & OpenID since 1.0.0.
-This allows you to log into Shuffle from other sources, entirely controlled by your external environment.
-SSO is available for onprem, even without the Enterprise version of Shuffle cloud.
-It works by setting an Entrypoint (IdP) and X509 Certificate, both used to validate the requests.
-This can be added under /admin, and only works for your PRIMARY organization.
+Shuffle added Single Signon (SAML v1.0) from Shuffle version 0.9.16 & OpenID in Shuffle version 1.0.0.
+This allows you to log into Shuffle from other identity platforms, entirely controlled by you.
+SSO is available for onprem AND cloud.
+It works by setting an Entrypoint (IdP) and X509 Certificate, both used to validate who the requester is.
+This can be added in your admin panel.

 ONPREM ONLY: You will have to change the SSO_REDIRECT_URL variable in the .env file to match your front end server link i.e SSO_REDIRECT_URL=http://<URL>:<PORT>